Randy Bachman: The Guess Who

 In 1960, Bachman and Chad Allan co-founded Al and The Silvertones in Winnipeg.
 By 1962, the band had changed their name to Chad Allan and the Expressions and later to The Guess Who.
-In 1965, the Guess Who had a No. 1 hit in Canada with their cover of Johnny Kidd's "Shakin' All Over", which also charted in the US at No. 22.
+In 1965, the Guess Who had a No. 1 hit in Canada with their version of Johnny Kidd's "Shakin' All Over", which also charted in the US at No. 22.
 In 1966, Chad Allan left the band and Burton Cummings became the primary vocalist.
-Between 1966 and 1968, The Guess Who laboured mostly in their home country, releasing numerous Top 40 singles in Canada.
+Between 1966 and 1968, The Guess Who worked mostly in their home country, releasing numerous Top 40 singles in Canada.
 In early 1969, the group finally broke through internationally with the hit song "These Eyes", co-written by Bachman and Cummings.
 The Guess Who released three successful albums over the next two years: Wheatfield Soul (1969), Canned Wheat (1969), and American Woman (1970), which brought them mainstream attention.
 Bachman wrote or cowrote (primarily with Cummings) most of the group's songs during this period.

 In early 1970, the single "American Woman" hit No. 1 on the US Hot 100 charts, a first for a band from Canada.
 A group composition, the song critiques the "ghetto scenes" and "war machines" of the US, reflecting the Guess Who's experiences of extensive touring in large American cities.
 With the Vietnam War at its peak, many American men went to Canada to escape US Military service.
 Bachman left the band at the height of its popularity, shortly after the release of American Woman.
 He has been quoted as leaving due to the other band members' lifestyle choices conflicting with his beliefs upon converting to the Church of Jesus Christ of Latter-day Saints, in addition to wanting to spend more time with his family members.
 He was also suffering health problems related to his gall bladder and needed to be under a doctor's care, something that was difficult to do while on the road.